zacuke/vscode-waterfox-debug/README.md

 * If you think you've found a bug in this adapter please [file a bug report](https://github.com/hbenl/vscode-firefox-debug/issues).

 ## Changelog

+### Version 0.6.0
+* Add support for evaluating javascript expressions in the debug console even if Firefox isn't paused
+* Add support for debugger statements

 ### Version 0.5.0
 * Add support for call stack paging